 - Investing in HR Relationships (#9) had the highest impact on financial, customer, and strategic results.

 - Investing in HR Reputation and HR Purpose had a high impact on all of the business results.

 - Each result (column B, C, D, E, F) is shaped by different HR domains.

 Strategic / Business

-These findings from the Organization Guidance System dramatically shift the discussion of HR transformation from what is done to what should be done.
-While these findings are with a small pilot sample, the implications of this human resource guidance are profound.
+These findings from OGS: HR dramatically shift the discussion of HR transformation from what is done to what should be done.
+The implications of this human resource guidance are profound.
 Rather than randomly create innovative HR initiatives, business and HR leaders can use the Organization Guidance System to receive rigorous guidance on where to focus for results.